arifperdana/BAPPENAS_2025/WorkshopGuide.md

 2. **Integration:**
    - How does Shiny connect to Di Cook's tidy data principles?
    - Where did your data wrangling skills help today?
-   - How could you use this in your current BAPPENAS projects?
+   - How could you use this in your current work?

 3. **Learning Process:**
    - What was easier/harder than expected?